 To enable the sleep and screensaver password, click here and follow these steps:

-- Go to the Security & Privacy pane.
+- Go to the Lock Screen pane.

-- Select the General tab.
+- Click the General tab.

-- Additionally, you can set a hot corner that will activate your screen saver when your mouse pointer reaches a specified corner of your display.
+If you choose this setting, you can set a hot corner that will activate your screen saver when your mouse pointer reaches a specified corner of your display.

 Setting a Firmware Password

-To prevent unauthorized users from booting your Mac off another startup drive or the recovery partition, a firmware password can be set.
+To prevent unauthorized users from starting up your Mac from another drive, or from the recovery partition, you can set a firmware password.
 Once set, when you start your Mac from your normal startup disk, you see the normal login window where you enter your user account password.
-If you try to start up from another drive, or from OS X Recovery, your Mac pauses startup and displays a lock icon with a password field instead.
+If you try to start up from another drive, or from macOS Recovery, your Mac pauses startup and displays a lock icon with a password field instead.

-Your Mac will now boot from recovery.
+- Restart your Mac and hold down Command+R as soon as the screen turns black.
+Your Mac will now boot from the recovery partition.
 This may take longer than usual but just keep holding down the keys until you see a progress bar.

-- Select "Utilities" from the menu bar and then click "Firmware Password Utility."
+- Select Utilities from the menu bar and then choose Firmware Password Utility.